UBC Explore Program for Canadian Bursary Students

 10. Will someone help me find a job after the program?

-Please note Explore English will not find work for you; however, you may be able to find work through the Languages at Work Program.
+Please note the UBC Explore program will not find work for you.
+However, you may be able to find work through the Languages at Work Program.

-Languages at Work is designed for Explore bursary recipients, and it offers unique opportunities to continue learning English in a workplace context.
-Following the completion of the UBC Explore English program, you could have the opportunity to stay in BC for job placements ranging from 3 to 8 weeks.
+Languages at Work is designed for UBC Explore bursary recipients, and it offers unique opportunities to continue learning English in a workplace setting.
+Following the completion of the UBC Explore program, you could have the opportunity to stay in BC for job placements ranging from 3 to 8 weeks.